About the Reconnecting Communities Institute

 Our Mission

-The Reconnecting Communities Institute (RCI) is a U.S. Department of Transportation (US DOT) center for learning that helps communities reclaim economic opportunity and mobility through reconnection projects.
+The Reconnecting Communities Institute (RCI) is a U.S. Department of Transportation (US DOT) center for learning that helps communities expand economic opportunity and mobility through transportation reconnection projects.

 Our Work